How-do-i-get-your-attention/we-make-software/README.md

 This C++ header file defines the System namespace, which includes the Task struct and the Libraries namespace.

-The System::Task struct is used to manage tasks that can be started and stopped.
+The `System::Task` struct is used to manage tasks that can be started and stopped.
 It has methods for starting and ending tasks, checking if a task is running, and waiting for a task to finish.

-The System::Libraries namespace contains methods for managing DLLs.
+The `System::Libraries` namespace contains methods for managing DLLs.
 It includes methods for restarting, updating, and deleting DLLs.
 It also has methods for getting a DLL, waiting for a DLL to reach a certain status, and waiting for one or more DLLs to be loaded.

-The System::Status enum is used to represent the status of a task.
+The `System::Status` enum is used to represent the status of a task.
 It can be Initialization, Started, Paused, Updating, or Stopped.

-The StartDLL and StopDLL are macros that define the Start and Stop functions, which are exported from the DLL.
+The `StartDLL`, `StopDLL`, and `UnmountDLL` are macros that define the Start, Stop, and Unmount functions, which are exported from the DLL.
 The Start function starts a task and sets its status to Initialization, then calls the Main function and sets the status to Started.
 The Stop function sets the status to Paused, waits for the task to finish, and then sets the status to Stopped.

-The UpgradeDLL macro defines the Unmounting and Mounting functions, which are used to update a DLL.
-The Unmounting function sets the status to Updating and waits for the task to finish, then calls the Unmount function.
+The Unmount function sets the status to Updating, waits for the task to finish, and then calls the Unmount function.

-The System::Name is a global variable that can be used to store the name of the system.
+The `System::Name` is a global variable that can be used to store the name of the system.
 It's a std::wstring, which is a string of wide characters.
-This can be useful for storing names that include non-ASCII characters.

 # International Organization Standardization.dll